Representation growth of maximal class groups: various exceptional cases: Introduction

 In \cite[Theorem D]{Voll1}, Voll shows that for almost all primes, $p$-local representation zeta functions of a $\T$-group $G$ satisfy a functional equation in the variable $p$, depending only on the Hirsch length of the derived subgroup of $G$.
 This functional equation has been refined in \cite[Theorem A]{SV} to include number theoretic information for groups that arise as, for a given number field, integer points of unipotent group schemes.

-Let $M_n := \langle a_1, \ldots, a_n,b \ | \ [a_i,b]=a_{i+1} \rangle$, where all commutators that do not appear in (or follow from) the group relations are trivial.
-This paper is a continuation of \cite{MaxClassI} in which we construct both the irreducible representations and the $p$-local zeta functions of the family of groups $M_n$ for almost all primes $p.$ While in the previous paper we calculated the $p$-local zeta functions when $p$ was non-exceptional (see \cite[Section 8]{MaxClassI} for definition), in this paper we study some cases when $p$ is indeed exceptional.
-For the rest of the paper, and with a slight abuse of notation, we denote the subgroup $\langle a_{n-k+1}, a_{n-k+2}, \ldots, a_{n},b \rangle$ as $M_k.$
+Define the group commutator $[a,b] = aba^{-1}b^{-1}$ and let $M_n := \langle a_1, \ldots, a_n,b \ | \ [a_i,b]=a_{i+1} \rangle$, where all commutators that do not appear in (or follow from) the group relations are trivial.
+This paper is a continuation of \cite{MaxClassI} in which we construct both the irreducible representations and the $p$-local zeta functions of the family of groups $M_n$ for almost all primes $p.$ While in the previous paper we calculated the $p$-local zeta functions when $p$ was non-exceptional, that is when $p \geq n$, in this paper we study some cases when $p$ is indeed exceptional.
+For the rest of the paper, and with a slight abuse of notation, we denote the subgroup $\langle a_{n-k+1}, a_{n-k+2}, \ldots, a_{n},b \rangle \leq M_n$ as $M_k.$ Our choice of group is notable as it is, in some sense and informally, the simplest family of $T$-groups of arbitrary nilpotency class and whose complexity is wholly derived from its nilpotency class, and not for any other number theoretic reasons.